Jadunath Sarkar: Academic career

-In 1893, he was inducted as a faculty of English literature at Ripon College, Calcutta (later renamed Surendranath College).
-In 1898, he was appointed at Presidency College, Calcutta after getting selected in the Provincial Education Services.
-In between, from 1917 to 1919, he taught modern Indian history in Benaras Hindu University and from 1919 to 1923, both English and history, at Ravenshaw College, Cuttack.
+In 1893, he was inducted as a faculty member of English literature at Ripon College, Calcutta (later renamed Surendranath College).
+In 1898, he was appointed to Presidency College, Calcutta, after getting selected in the Provincial Education Services.
+In between, from 1917 to 1919, he taught modern Indian history at Benaras Hindu University, and from 1919 to 1923, both English and history at Ravenshaw College, Cuttack.
 In 1923, he became an honorary member of the Royal Asiatic Society of London.
-In August 1926, he was appointed as the Vice-Chancellor of Calcutta University.
+In August 1926, he was appointed as the vice-chancellor of Calcutta University.
 In 1928, he joined as Sir W. Meyer Lecturer in Madras University.

 Historiography

+The Mughal decline debate

+Sarkar explained the disintegration of the Mughal Empire after the death of Aurangzeb in 1707.
+This is one of his most influential and most widely debated arguments in the historiography of Mughal India and Aurangzeb.
+He wrote a five volume History of Aurangzib (1912-1924) and his four-volume Fall of the Mughal Empire (1932-38), it attributes the empire's collapse principally to the personal character and religious policy of its rulers rather than to institutional causes.
+Sarkar held Aurangzeb primarily responsible arguing that it was his religious intolerance towards Hindus that provoked a "Hindu reaction"that widened the divide between the two communities.
+Sarkar said that the fall of both the Mughal empire and Maratha power that followed it as the result of a "rottenness at the core of India society".
+Historians at Aligarh Muslim University challenged this account from the last 1950s, relocating the cause of decline.
+Satish Chandra, M.Athar Ali and Irfan Habib, who all belong to the Marxist historiography school traced the collapse to fiscal crisis instead.

 Reception

 He has been called the "greatest Indian historian of his time" and one of the greatest in the world, whose erudite works "have established a tradition of honest and scholarly historiography" by E. Sreedharan.
 He has also been compared with Theodor Mommsen and Leopold von Ranke.
 Arthur Llewellyn Basham calls him "the greatest Indian historian of his generation."
 He has also been described as "a star historian of modern India on medieval Indian history, who brilliantly caught the spirit of the age and devoted himself to the neglected field of Indian historiography."
 He has also been appreciated as "unquestionably the greatest Indian historian of his time and one of the greatest in the world".

-Sarkar's historiography was inclined towards Nationalist elements.
-His works faded out of public memory, with the increasing advent of Marxist and postcolonial schools of historiography.
+Sarkar's historiography was inclined towards nationalist elements.
+His works faded out of public memory with the increasing advent of Marxist and postcolonial schools of historiography.

 Academically, Jos J. L. Gommans compares Sarkar's work with those of the Aligarh historians, noting that while the historians from the Aligarh worked mainly on the mansabdari system and gunpowder technology in the Mughal Empire, Sarkar concentrated on military tactics and sieges.
+In a letter dated 25 November 1945 to historian Raghubir Sinh of Sitamau, Sarkar says, "Aurangzib is my life's work; Shivaji is only an incidental off-shoot of it."